Biden to help mark decades of relative peace in N Ireland | Politics

 A massive security operation was in place for Biden's stay in Belfast, with a heavy police presence on blocked off streets around the president's hotel and the Ulster campus.

-Last month, UK intelligence services raised the country's terrorism threat level from “substantial” to “severe.”
+Last month, UK intelligence services raised Northern Ireland's terrorism threat level from “substantial” to “severe.”
 But Biden said then that not even the heightened risk of an attack would keep him from making the trip.

 Biden last visited Ireland in 2016, when he was US vice president.